MohammadHamdi11/RN-E-attendancerecorderapp/readme2-commands.txt

 3-to instal dependencies, write: "npx expo install"

+4-to fix dependency and version issues: npx expo install --fix

+5- npm install -g sharp

+5- npm update @react-native/gradle-plugin

-4-to start and test on virtual device/connected device (enable debugging), write: "npx expo start -c" OR "npx expo start --clear" (if there are problems with cache)
+5-to start and test on virtual device/connected device (enable debugging), write: "npx expo start -c" OR "npx expo start --clear" (if there are problems with cache)

-5-press 'a' to select the android device
+6-press 'a' to select the android device

-6-press 'r' to reload (if needed)
+7-press 'r' to reload (if needed)

 ==============================================================